TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 By transpiling your code to JavaScript, you won't have to pay the cold-JVM startup costs.
-While it's tempting to jumpt to the conclusion that transpiling all of scala into javascript would result in a huge slow artifact, the optimization step makes sure to only transpile the bare minimum amound of code required to execute the function.
+While it's tempting to jumpt to the conclusion that transpiling all of scala into javascript would result in a huge slow artifact, the optimization step makes sure to only transpile the bare minimum amount of code required to execute the function.

 ### Preconditions